 The program includes a three-unit, mandatory international trip where students work with local businesses that face critical international issues.
 This international experience includes going overseas for one week.
 Countries that we have visited include Argentina, Chile, Italy, Morocco, Portugal, and Spain.
-Please see here for our policy about attendance of the trip.
-Guidelines for International Trip
+This is our policy about attendance of the trip.

 Madrid, Spain and Lisbon, Portugal

 In May 2014, the students in the Saturday MBA program visited Madrid, Spain and Lisbon, Portugal, where they had the opportunity to learn about the countries' culture and better understand local business practices.
 Site visits at local companies and organizations with different foci in sustainability and a special lecture by a faculty from IESE complemented classroom projects.
 Read more here.

 One such businesses was Factum Arte, a philanthropic-entrepreneurial organization whose goal is to develop technology that allows for restoring and preserving historical sites and artwork.
 On the day of the visit, students toured the facilities and learned about different projects that the team of engineers, artists, and architects is currently involved in: scanning and printing of old ruins and artifact in Italy and Egypt.

 The international experience in Buenos Aires featured presentations from Chris Becker from the United States Embassy and Jude Webber, the regional writer from the Financial Times.
 Students toured operations at Volkswagen Argentina, Algabo, and Greenpeace South America.
 Each of the company visits included lively discussion with corporate managers, including Carlo Besco, the Director of Logistics at Volkswagen, and Nicolas Bollati, Logistics manager heir apparent at Algabo.